Scientific Name

 Description

-Manfreda undulata it is a small, low-growing plant, forming a rosette up to 4 inches (10 cm) tall and up to 2 feet (60 cm) wide.
-Long, silvery blue-green leaves are succulent, but not as rigid as Agave.
-Manfredas typically flower annually once they are mature and unlike Agaves, they do not die after they bloom.
-The bloom spike can reach up to 8 feet (2.4 m) with interesting burgundy brown flowers.
+Manfreda undulata is a small, low-growing plant that forms a rosette of silvery-blue-green leaves.
+The rosette grows up to 4 inches (10 cm) tall and up to 2 feet (60 cm) in diameter.
+Leaves are long and fleshy but not as rigid as Agave.
+Manfredas typically flower annually once they are mature, and unlike Agaves, they do not die after they bloom.
+The flower spike can reach up to 8 feet (2.4 m) and bears interesting burgundy brown flowers.

 Hardiness